mjhajharia/mjhajharia.github.io/content/_index.md

 <img src="profile.jpeg" alt="Avatar" style='border-radius: 50%;max-width: 43%;height: auto;'>
 </div>

 This is Meenal, my pronouns are She/Her.
 I’m a 19 year old junior at University of Delhi, majoring in CS and math.
-Academically, my broad interests are <span style="background-color: #c1c4c9">Theory and Algorithms</span>, <mark>Machine Learning (both theory and applications)</mark> and <mark>Probabilistic Computation</mark>.
-Specific areas or tools that intrigue me are Computational Geometry and Spectral Graph theory; I care about their utilities in design and analysis of Discrete Algorithms, representation learning, computational linguistics and algorithmic fairness.
+Academically, I'm interested in <span style="background-color: #c1c4c9">Theory and Algorithms, Machine Learning, Probabilistic Computation and Computational Linguistics</span>.
+Tools or specific areas that intrigue me are Computational geometry and Spectral Graph theory, I like to think about about their utilities in design and analysis of Discrete Algorithms, representation learning, and algorithmic fairness.

 **email:** meenal[at]mjhajharia[dot]com | [Github](https://github.com/mjhajharia) | [Twitter](https://twitter.com/meenaljhajharia) | [LinkedIn](https://www.linkedin.com/in/meenal-jhajharia-b9a9b917b/)